vkadlcik/DB48X-on-DM42/help/db48x.md

   is an integer whereas `0.0` is a floating-point.

-#### Alignment with the DM42
+#### Alignment with SwissMicros calculators

-* DB48X borrows to the DM42 the idea of _special variables_, which are variables
+* DB48X will borrow to the DM-42 the idea of _special variables_ for settings,
-  with a special meaning.
+  which are variables with a special meaning.
 For example, the `Precision` special variable is the current operating precision for floating point, in number of digits.
 While there is a `SetPrecision` command, it is also possible to use `'Precision' STO`.
 This does not imply that there is an internal `Precision` variable somewhere.
-Special variables are available for most settings.
+Special variables will be available for most settings in a later revision of the firmware.

-* All built-in soft-key menus are named, with names ending in [Menu](#Menu).
-For example, the [VariablesMenu](#VariablesMenu) is the menu listing global variables in the current directory.
-There is no menu number, but the [Menu](#Menu) special variable holds the name of the current menu, and [LastMenu](#LastMenu) the name of the previous one.

 * The DB48X also provides full-screen setup menus, taking advantage of the DM42 existing system menus.
 It is likely that the same menu objects used for